-The forms above are generally used if the property has been inspected in person.
+The forms above are always used if when an interior inspection of the property is required.

-These following two forms are for when the property is only inspected from the exterior; what they call an “Exterior Only” appraisal.
+The following two forms are for when the property is only inspected from the exterior, called an “Exterior Only” appraisal.

-These are however both still considered appraisal forms for residential properties.
+These are however both still considered appraisal forms for conventional loans on residential properties.

-The 1075 is basically the same as the 1073 form for condominiums but like the 2055 above, is for exterior-only inspections.
+The 1075 appraisal form is similar to the 1073 form for individual condo units, but like the 2055 above, it is for exterior-only inspections.

 Interior or Exterior Inspection

-Like the 1004 and 1073 forms, the 1004C is also for residential properties, but of a different sort.
-The 1004C form is for mobile homes.
-You know, like the ones that belong in mobile home parks.
+Like the 1004 and 1073 forms, the 1004C is also for residential properties but of a different sort.
+The 1004C form is for manufactured homes.

 Commercial Property Forms

-There are only a few commercial appraisal forms since the majority of commercial properties are appraised with written appraisal reports.
+There are only a few commercial appraisal forms because most commercial properties are appraised with written reports (Narrative reports).

-However, if the property is on the smaller side, or the client doesn’t want to pay for an appraisal report, then a form will typically be utilized.
+However, if the property is on the smaller side, or the client doesn’t need a full narrative appraisal report, then a form will typically be used.

-With this name, you can get the idea that this form can basically be used for any type of commercial property that isn’t overly complex.
+By the name, you can probably guess that this form can be used for any type of commercial property that isn’t overly large and/or complex.

-I have appraised everything from office buildings, religious facilities and single room occupancy buildings on the GP Commercial form.
+I have appraised everything from office buildings, religious facilities, and retail buildings on the GP Commercial form.

-It is very versatile and very easy to work with, to say the least.
+It is very versatile and very easy to work with.

 General Purpose (GP) Forms

-A lot of times these forms are used when the client just wants to know an estimate of the market value of a property.
+Often, these forms are used when the client simply wants to know an estimate of the market value of a property.
 They are also the forms you would want to use for estate-related appraisals, divorce appraisals, property tax appeal appraisals, etc.

-The GP Residential is for single-family properties and would be used in place of the 1004 form.
+The GP Residential appraisal form is for single-family properties and would be used in place of the 1004 form.

-The GP Condo form is for individual condominium units and is used in place of the 1073 form, for condominiums.
+The GP Condo form is for individual condominium units and is used in place of the 1073 form for condominiums.

 GP 2-4 Unit

 The GP 2-4 unit is used for income properties that have 2 to 4 units.
-It is similar to the 1025 form.
+It is used in place of the 1025 form.

-The major appraisal forms are pretty much summed up above, but there are some additional forms that serve other purposes.
+The major appraisal forms are summed up above, but there are some additional forms that serve other purposes.

-The 1004D is utilized when a client wants the appraiser to either a) verify that the value has not changed since the effective date of the appraisal, or b) go back and reinspect the property to verify that something has been repaired or replaced.
+The 1004D is utilized when a client wants the appraiser to either a) verify that the value has not changed since the effective date of the prior appraisal or b) go back and reinspect the property to verify that something has been repaired or replaced.